Jason Barickman

-Jason Barickman (born May 1, 1975), is a Republican member of the Illinois Senate, representing the 53rd district since January 2013.
-He previously served in the Illinois House of Representatives, representing the 105th district from 2011 to 2013.
+Jason Barickman (born May 1, 1975), is a Republican former member of the Illinois Senate, who represented the 53rd district from January 2013 until January 2023.
+Before being elected to the Illinois Senate, he served in the Illinois House of Representatives, representing the 105th district from 2011 to 2013.

 Early life

-Barickman was born May 1, 1975 in Streator, Illinois.
+Barickman was born May 1, 1975, in Streator, Illinois.
 Barickman was raised on his family farm in rural Livingston County.
 He graduated from Woodland High School before going on to Illinois State University, where he served as the student body president, and the University of Illinois College of Law.
 Following his graduation from law school, he became the Chair of the Champaign County Republican Central Committee.
 Barickman, a veteran, served in the Illinois Army National Guard as an infantry soldier.
 He is a principal at the Meyer Capel law firm.
 Barickman lives in Bloomington with his wife and three children.

 As the Chairman of the Champaign County Republican Party, he supported the presidential campaign of former New York City Mayor Rudy Giuliani during the 2008 Republican Party presidential primaries.